github/opensource.guide/_articles/metrics.md

 * **Contributors dependency**, to show how many people the activity of your project depends on.
 Some example metrics are:
   * **APF (Apache Software Foundation Pony Factor)**: [from Apache Software Foundation](https://ke4qqq.wordpress.com/2015/02/08/pony-factor-math/), defined as "The lowest number of committers whose total contribution constitutes the majority of the codebase".
   * **BZF (Bitergia Zapata Factor):** defined as "The lowest number of comitters whose code constitutes the majority of the current codebase".
-* **Organizations dependecy**, similar to _contributors dependecy_, but based on [contributors organizations membership](https://github.com/blog/674-introducing-organizations) or companies
+* **Organizations dependency**, similar to _contributors dependecy_, but based on [contributors organizations membership](https://github.com/blog/674-introducing-organizations) or companies
   * **BEF (Bitergia Elephant Factor)**: defined as "The lowest number of organizations or companies whose total members contribution constitutes the majority of the codebase"
   * **BUFCoF (Bitergia United Fruit Co.
 Factor)**: defined as "The lowest number of organizations or companies whose committers code constitutes the majority of the current codebase"